eclipse/openvsx/openshift/README.md

 * 2.3.
 Deploy OpenVSX

 Deploy the OpenVSX registry using the provided `openvsx-deployment.yml` template
 * 2.4.
+Add OpenVSX user with PAT to the DB

+This command adds a new OpenVSX user along with a Personal Access Token (PAT) to the PostgreSQL database.

+* 2.5.
 Configure Che to use the internal Open VSX registry

 In case you have deployed Eclipse Che on the cluster, you can patch it to use your private OpenVSX registry.